How do I manage my "blocked senders" or "allowed senders" list with MIT spam filtering?

 - Spam Filtering does not allow you to block senders inside your organization (with an @mit.edu address).
 A workaround for this is to use Filters.
 If you believe that senders with @mit.edu email addresses have been caught by the spam filter, please send email to the IS&T Service Desk with full details concerning the message in question so that the it can be investigated further.
 Many times, the mail appears to have been sent from a @mit.edu address, but was actually sent using another sending service (such as Mailchimp, Mailjet, etc.)

-Manage your "bad senders" or "good senders" lists
+Manage your "blocked" or "safe" lists

-- Visit OWA at https://owa.mit.edu and login.
+- Visit https://outlook.office.com and login.

 With Outlook for Windows